category: Faculty Emeriti

 Fern joined Gardner-Webb in 1980, and for 33 years assumed myriad positions, including the chair of the Department of Fine Arts, professor of applied voice, director of the GWU Opera Theatre, stage director of GWU Opera Theatre, lighting/stage director of GWU Theatre Productions, set/stage designer of GWU Opera Theatre Productions, set/stage designer for GWU Theatre Productions, director of Carillon Activities, GWU Carilloneur of the GWU Hollifield Carillon, and the GWU GOAL Program Professor of Music.

-Fern is most proud of his more than 30 years of teaching at GWU, as Opera Theatre Director, and his time as GWU Carilloneur of the 48-bell Hollifield Carillon.
+Fern was most proud of his more than 30 years of teaching at GWU, as Opera Theatre Director, and his time as GWU Carilloneur of the 48-bell Hollifield Carillon.
 Fern’s commitment to the Opera Theatre pioneered an effort to introduce elementary, middle, and high school students to this style of musical theatre.
 Gardner-Webb began offering an annual “Student Day at the Opera,” and by 2015, nearly 30,000 students had the opportunity to experience the art form.
 Thanks to Fern’s commitment in those early years of the program, the “Student Day at the Opera” celebrated three and a half decades in 2015.

 He married Linda Robertson, of Nashville, Tenn., in 1968; she worked as a nursing instructor at Gardner-Webb.
 They have two children: Jeremy Lee and Jennifer Lynn.

-Fern now lives in Boiling Springs.
+Fern lived in Boiling Springs.

 Source: Personal interview—Matt Renfer and the Gardner-Webb Office of University Communications (February 2015)